top of page

 • Critically questions rules, norms, assumptions, and stereotypes with respect and purpose.

-• Recognizes own responsibility to stand up to exclusion, prejudice, and injustice and works towards a more just and inclusive society.
+• Recognizes their own responsibility to stand up to exclusion, prejudice, and injustice and works towards a more just and inclusive society.

 bottom of page